Eventual-Inc/Daft/docs/source/learn/user_guides/expressions.rst

     +---------+-------------+----------------+-----------+
     (Showing first 3 of 3 rows)

 Notice that the returned types of these operations are also well-typed according to their input types.
-For example, calling ``df["A"] > 1`` returns a column of type ``Boolean``.
+For example, calling ``df["A"] > 1`` returns a column of type :meth:`Boolean <daft.DataType.boolean>`.

-Both The Float and Int types are numeric types, and inherit many of the same arithmetic Expression operations.
+Both the :meth:`Float <daft.DataType.float>` and :meth:`Int <daft.DataType.int>` types are numeric types, and inherit many of the same arithmetic Expression operations.
 You may find the full list of numeric operations in the :ref:`Expressions API reference <api-numeric-expression-operations>`.

 .. _userguide-string-expressions: